FAQ on Using Cohort Go with IDP

 - To the student’s own bank account for living expenses (except for Vietnam and China as restricted by the country’s government).

-Across Australia, we have facilitated international payments to over 300 education and service providers, and more than 800 globally.
+We have facilitated international payments to over 3,000 educators and service providers globally.

 We hold an Australian Financial Services Licence (455592) and are registered with the Australian Transaction Reporting and Analysis Centre (AUSTRAC), Australia’s financial intelligence and regulatory agency.